-I came to the country with a group of fellow bloggers to explore Neamt County – a part of Romania that few travellers know about and even fewer venture to – so I guess in a way it isn’t so surprising that I had never heard of Ceahlău National Park which forms part of the Eastern Carpathians.
+I came to the country with a group of fellow bloggers to explore Neamt County – a part of Romania that few travellers know about and even fewer venture to – so I guess in a way it isn’t so surprising that I had never heard of Ceahlău National Park.
 Yet knowing very little about the place, once I heard that we would be hiking and then spending the night in a little cabin atop the mountain, I was hooked on the idea!

 I may not be a great mountaineer – you certainly won’t catch me climbing the Seven Summits anytime soon! – but I have gone trekking in Sapa, climbed an active volcano in Bali, and tackled Drakensberg in South Africa.
 Not bad considering I wasn’t all that interested in the outdoors until I started travelling.
 Hiking in Romania was a challenge I was happy to tackle.

 Our jump-off point for this hike was the little mountainside town of Durau, so we arrived there the day before the big trek to get some rest and scope out the area.

 The following morning, we started towards the mountains with the fog still hanging over the forest and the sunlight slowly trickling in through the foliage.
 The ground was still wet from the previous night’s storm and the falling droplets from the leaves above us were cool and refreshing.

 I’d like to tell you this hike is easy, but it’s one that you’re going to have to work hard for.
 We started walking uphill the instant we entered the forest and the ground levelled out only for a few brief moments as we made the long ascent to Ceahlău Massif.
 It was the most intense day-hike I have ever attempted, but beauty was all around us and I felt fortunate to be experiencing this despite the burning calves and being out of breath.